 Search 652 senior living options

-See full list of all 652 licensed assisted living homes in Colorado for 2019.
-Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Colorado.
-If you or your loved one are trying to find a facility in any part of Colorado with kind and loving staff who will help with daily living activities such as bathing, dressing, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Colorado that is near you.
+See full list of all 652 licensed assisted living facilities in Colorado for 2020.
+Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Colorado.
+If you or your loved one are trying to find a facility in any part of Colorado with kind and loving staff who will help with daily living activities such as taking a bath, getting dressed, eating, transferring or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living home in Colorado that is nearby.

 Moving your aged mom or dad with dementia move into an assisted living facility is a significant transition for them.
 You should expect them to be upset, scared of the unknown, and reluctant.
 They may blatantly refuse to leave their homes.
 However, if you live in or near Colorado, you may want to explore various Colorado assisted living options for elderly care.
 As the dementia progresses, the elderly adults may require memory care services available at assisted living facilities.
 Searching for the best facility for an elderly parent with dementia is not an easy process, especially when you are new to the process of helping your elderly loved one transition in The Centennial State.

 Helping an Elderly with Dementia Transition into Assisted Living